apache/airflow/docs/apache-airflow/core-concepts/params.rst

    DAG-level parameters are the default values passed on to tasks.
 These should not be confused with values manually provided through the UI form or CLI, which exist solely within the context of a :class:`~airflow.models.dagrun.DagRun` and a :class:`~airflow.models.taskinstance.TaskInstance`.
-This distinction is crucial for TaskFlow DAGs, which may include logic within the ``with DAG(...) as dag:`` block.
+This distinction is crucial for TaskFlow Dags, which may include logic within the ``with DAG(...) as dag:`` block.
 In such cases, users might try to access the manually-provided parameter values using the ``dag`` object, but this will only ever contain the default values.
 To ensure that the manually-provided values are accessed, use a template variable such as ``params`` or ``ti`` within your task.